 Errors in the wild

 Let’s look at the errors being found in books in the wild.
 A blog post about Amazon’s quality assurance system includes this quote direct from a Kindle Direct Publishing representative: “While we are not able to disclose this specific formula, please be informed that an average sized novel with around 3000 locations will trigger the quality warning with 10-15 typos.”

 When it comes to reader-reported errors and critical reviews, it may be time to drag out the fifty-pound bag of rock salt.
 There’s a good chance that many reader-reported errors aren’t actually errors at all; they’re choices, and they’re choices that a professional author (that’s you) made in conjunction with an informed professional (that’s me).

-What you can do to reduce errors
+What you can do to reduce editing error rates

 One of the best ways to reduce errors in your book is to prevent them from happening in the first place.

 Start with a cleaner manuscript.
-Common sense dictates that a cleaner product at the start means an even cleaner product at the end.
-Study your craft.
+Common sense dictates that a cleaner start leads to a cleaner finish.
+Study your craft as a writer.
 Not only will you produce tighter, more effective writing, but you’ll build the foundation you need for shading your work using more subtle techniques.

 Run spell check when you’re done.
 Get someone with a fresh eye to read the final edit before you upload.
 I know it’s exciting to have your edited book finally in hand, but don’t be in such a rush that you skip rechecking fresh revisions.

 On the other hand, if you blindly Accept All edits, you risk bricking over examples, queries, and comments from your editor.
 Your editor may be able to review revised sections at no charge or for a greatly reduced fee.
 Please ask.

-Finish with proofreading.
+The last step: proofreading.
 Once you’ve incorporated all your editor’s edits and recommendations, made your revisions, and finished your last-minute tweaks, check the whole thing again.
 A fresh set of eyes at this stage of the game is essential, so if you’re going to hire someone to proofread your final manuscript or layout, ask your editor for a recommendation.